-Move-in day at South Dakota State University (SDSU) is fast approaching.
+Move-in day at South Dakota State University is fast approaching.
 Are your bags and boxes packed?
-Incoming freshmen move into the residence halls Friday, August 18, so you still have a little bit of time to prep for the journey.
+Incoming freshmen move into the residence halls Aug.
+23, so you still have a little bit of time to prep for the journey.

 Here are nine tips to keep in mind when planning your move to campus.